Stochastic approximation of symmetric Nash equilibria in queueing games: Applications, implementation and refinements

 \section{Applications, implementation and refinements}

 This section presents two applications of the SA algorithm.
 The first, discussed in Section \ref{sec:parallel_GG1}, is a general game of choosing a queue from a pool of parallel single-server queues, or balking from the system altogether.
 This model, inspired by \cite{BS1983}, generalizes the canonical M/G/1 model of Example~\ref{example:MG1} and also the motivating example of two parallel queues in Section~\ref{sec:motivation}.
-The second example, in Section \ref{sec:CR} is a generalization of the model introduced in \cite{HS2017}, considering a system comprised of two parallel servers; one with an infinite buffer queue and one with no queueing buffer, and customers have the option to sense the no-buffer server at a cost before joining the infinite buffer queue.
+The second example, in Section \ref{sec:CR} is a generalization of the model introduced in \cite{HS2017}, considering a system comprised of two parallel servers; one with an infinite buffer queue and one with no queueing buffer, and customers have the option to probe (sense) the no-buffer server at a cost before joining the infinite buffer queue.
 For both applications the sufficient convergence conditions of Theorem~\ref{thm:convergence} are verified in detail, and some numerical results are reported.
 The related proofs appear in Appendix \ref{sec:appA}.
-Using the second example we focus on reducing the variance of the estimator and dynamically choosing the step size.
-The modifications are illustrated by considering an example model.
+Based on the second example we introduce and illustrate two practical refinement techniques of the algorithm, one that reduces the variance of the estimator and one that dynamically chooses the step size.